quartzine/quartzine/README.md

-## hi
+#hello there

 - working on some stuff
 -  learning ML
 - wanna collaborate on anything I can
--  help me with ML and Java please reach me at github man
+-  help me with ML and Java please
+- reach me at github man
 - i'm a guy
--  i like kali
+-  i like kali linux